 Automotive Manufactures - Jaguar Land Rover, Mercedes Benz, Volvo Cars & General Motors

 Fleet Owners & Shared Mobility- Highland Electric Fleets HP Inc, Uber Technologies

 Is that good enough?
 What are the key deceptions?

-Of note, India’s commitment to Net-Zero by 2070 has been called into question given its growing reliance on coal.
-Occurring almost simultaneously to Indian Prime Minister Shri Narendra Modi’s commitment to reduce one billion tonnes of its projected carbon emissions by 2030, Indian Union Minister Pralhad Joshi asked Coal India Ltd, an Indian government-owned mining company that accounts for 80% of the nation’s coal output, to produce an additional 1 billion tonnes by the end of 2024.
+India’s commitment to Net-Zero by 2070 has been called into question, given its growing reliance on coal.
+Occurring almost simultaneously with Indian Prime Minister Shri Narendra Modi’s commitment to reduce one billion tonnes of its projected carbon emissions by 2030, Indian Union Minister Pralhad Joshi asked Coal India Ltd, an Indian government-owned mining company that accounts for 80% of the nation’s coal output, to produce an additional 1 billion tonnes by the end of 2024.
 Given the nation’s current reliance on coal, it is natural to question the validity of this 2070 commitment.